adilahmed31/adilahmed31.github.io/content/blog/safe_exit.md

 ---
-title: "Safe_exit"
+title: "A Safer Exit Button"
 date: 2023-03-18T15:19:42-04:00
 showDate: false
 url: /blog/safe_exit
 ---

-# A Safer Exit Button

-*If you would like to skip the preamble and just get the code, (click here)[https://gist.github.com/adilahmed31/611a2c48537e90f43a1f65d650663f51]*
+*If you would like to skip the preamble and just get the code, [click here](https://gist.github.com/adilahmed31/611a2c48537e90f43a1f65d650663f51)*

-In the fall of 2021, I was volunteering at the (Madison Tech Clinic)[https://techclinic.cs.wisc.edu] to provide technical support to assist victims of technology-enabled surveillance by intimate partners.
+In the fall of 2021, I was volunteering at the [Madison Tech Clinic](https://techclinic.cs.wisc.edu) to provide technical support to assist victims of technology-enabled surveillance by intimate partners.
 Simultaneously, we decided to create a simple website to better educate domestic abuse advocates on our services.

 (Un)fortunately, I drew the short straw of designing and deploying the website.
 Given the nature of the site, we wanted a prominent "Safe Exit" button across every page to allow a user to quickly close the page if needed.
 With zero experience of any sort of web design, I found this an interesting challenge to work through and decided to write up my observations here.
 Let me know your thoughts and any possible improvements you can think of!